Higher Ground Cohousing, Bend, OR 97701 2/3/2015

 An Earth Friendly Planned CommunityDedicated to People and our Environment

-Higher Ground Cohousing Community was founded in the early ’90s for people who wanted to know and interact with their neighbors, and it continues to attract such people today.The design of the community, with individual homes clustered around a common house, shared grounds and facilities, specifically fosters such neighborly relationships.The community consists of 39 homes on 7.3 total acres at the corner of Jackson and Daggett Lane in Bend, Oregon.
+Higher Ground Cohousing Community was founded in the early ’90s for people who wanted to know and interact with their neighbors, and it continues to attract such people today.The design of the community, with individual homes clustered around a common house, shared grounds and facilities, specifically fosters such neighborly relationships.The intentional community of Higher Ground is 39 households in a peaceful, pedestrian-oriented, and environmentally conscious atmosphere.
+It covers 7.3 total acres at the corner of Jackson and Daggett Lane in Bend, Oregon.
 The homes are about 1000 to 2000 sq. ft. and are built on privately owned lots.
 Many homes are energy efficient and were built with environmentally friendly materials.
 Approximately 3.7 acres are owned and shared as common ground.

 The community’s buildings, roads, and paths were developed to adapt to the natural terrain.
 Beautiful rock outcroppings, natural old growth, wildflowers and two small meadows have been preserved, and recent improvements include walking paths, a children’s play area, an orchard, a pond and waterfall, picnic areas, a large and thriving community garden, and a healthy, managed community forest.